-The Boral Hall Quarry is one of two hard rock resources Boral operates to support the ongoing expansion of the Australian Capital Territory and surrounds.
+The Boral Hall Quarry is one of two hard rock resources Boral operates to support the ongoing expansion of the Australian Capital Territory and surrounding Southern NSW regions.

-The quarry supplies the aggregates and crushed rock needed to produce materials such as concrete and asphalt, in turn distributed to worksites across Canberra and southern NSW.
+The quarry supplies the aggregates and crushed rock needed to produce materials such as concrete and asphalt, in turn distributed to worksites across Canberra and regional NSW.